fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 [^6]: not bootable due to of lack Multiboot1 support in SKL

-[^7]: uses custom library, no integration with libc which complicates using it
+[^7]: uses custom library, no integration with libc, which complicates using it
       with `libcoap3`

 [^8]: supports x86, ARM, RISC-V and MIPS

+[^9]: supports XHCI only

+[^10]: TPM driver is present but there is no `libtss2` support

+[^11]: supports 64-bit x86 and ARM.
+Support for 32-bit architectures has been
+       dropped a while ago and is not coming back